RehanSaeed/rehansaeed.github.io/content/posts/2014/gethashcode-made-easy/index.md

 Now isn't that pretty?
 All the nasty magic numbers and `unchecked` code has been hidden away.
 It is a very lightweight and simple `struct`, so although we create new instances of it, it's stored in the stack rather than the memory heap.
 What's more, is that is code is just as fast (I've timed it)!
 We're using generics so there is no boxing or unboxing going on.
 We're still using the `unchecked` keyword, so overflow checking is still disabled.

 One interesting edge case is what to do when hashing a collection and you get either a `null` or empty collection.
 Should you use a zero to represent both scenarios (zero is usually used to represent a `null` value) or differentiate them somehow.
-I managed to get a response from [Jon Skeet]() himself on StackOverflow:
+I managed to get a response from [Jon Skeet]() himself on Stack Overflow:

 > if both states are valid, it seems perfectly reasonable to differentiate between them.
 (Someone carrying an empty box isn't the same as someone not carrying a box at all...)
 > <footer><cite><a href="https://stackoverflow.com/questions/8094867/good-gethashcode-override-for-list-of-foo-objects-respecting-the-order/8094931?noredirect=1#comment99700237_8094931">Jon Skeet</a></cite></footer>